MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-665-Fisheries-Western-Pacific/subpart-A-General/section-665.12.md

 *Special Agent-In-Charge (SAC)* means the Special Agent-In-Charge, NMFS, Pacific Islands Enforcement Division, located at 1845 Wasp Blvd., Bldg.
 176, Honolulu, HI 96818; telephone number: 808-725-6100, or a designee.

-*Special permit* means a permit issued to allow fishing for coral reef ecosystem MUS in low-use MPAs or to fish for any PHCRT.
+*Special permit* means a permit issued to allow fishing for coral reef ECS in low-use MPAs or with any gear not specifically allowed under § 665.127, § 665.227, or § 665.427.

 *SSC* means the Scientific and Statistical Committee of the Western Pacific Fishery Management Council.

 *State of Hawaii commercial marine license* means the license required by the State of Hawaii for anyone to take marine life for commercial purposes (also known as the commercial fishing license).

-*Transship* means to offload or otherwise transfer MUS or products thereof to a receiving vessel.
+*Transship* means to offload or otherwise transfer MUS or ECS or products thereof to a receiving vessel.

 *Trap* means a box-like device used for catching and holding lobsters or fish.